Starting High School

 Who Can Help?

-Your child’s schools will be sensitive to the big change for year six pupils and are there to help – give them a call to talk about how they can help your child to feel more confident about the move.
-Schools will have a plan to support their pupils to make the move to a new school there will be;
+Your child’s schools will be sensitive to the big change are there to help all pupils.They will have a plan to support all pupils to make the move.
+There will be;

-If supporting your child to get the things they need for high school – like uniform – is a big money worry for your family you can talk to your child’s school for advice or you can contact your local Council’s Early Help Teams.
-To find out more Click Here.
+If supporting your child to get the things they need for high school – like uniform – is a big money worry for your family you can talk to your child’s school for advice or you can contact your local Council’s Early Help Teams. *Click Here* to find out more.